 Promoting research in the profession of audiology is an important component of the long-range plan of the American Academy of Audiology.
-In support of this goal, the American Academy of Audiology and the American Academy of Audiology Foundation provide research funding through the Research Grants in Hearing & Balance Program.
+In support of this goal, the American Academy of Audiology and the American Academy of Audiology Foundation provide research funding through the Research Grants in Hearing and Balance Program.

 - Must be a doctoral student working towards a doctoral degree in audiology or hearing science who is completing a research project as a part of their course of study.